mikeyhoward1977/easy-plugin-demo/readme.txt

 * Define author for replicated posts
 * Clone database tables, including custom ones
 * Choose to automatically add users to new sites and their roles
+* Zapier integration to integrate Easy Plugin Demo with other a thousand third party applications
+* MailChimp integration
 * Schedule notices and provide information to users, or upsell your product(s)

 We've also included a number of hooks and filters for further customizations by developers.